-My book So You Want To Play The Piano? has been completely revised, hugely expanded and republished by Alfred Music, and is available today!
+My book So You Want To Play The Piano? has been completely revised, hugely expanded and republished by Alfred Music UK.

 When I first wrote this book (back in the Summer of 2011), I had a fairly clear idea of what I wanted to achieve; which was to help those who had never played the piano before to make important decisions about various crucial aspects at the start of their musical journey.

 My original book was well received, but perhaps rather limited in terms of technical help regarding actual piano playing, practising and repertoire.
 The new version (or second edition) is very different!
 It is significantly larger, both physically (A4 size), and in terms of content.
 I have added several chapters transforming the book into a comprehensive volume, proffering tips and ideas for those of up to around Grade 5 or 6 level (or beyond).

 Chapter 1 – Why the piano?

 Chapter 2 – Will I need a piano?

 Chapter 4 – What qualities should I look for in a piano teacher?